 Substance abuse of any kind can produce significant short-term health problems.
 Even worse, some addictions also cause long-term complications that significantly impact one’s quality of life.

 One of the main ways addiction affects the body is by interfering with good nutrition.
 Over time, substance abuse robs the body of essential nutrients and can encourage self-destructive behaviors that lead to long-term health problems.
 Nutrition recovery is one of the most important parts of any early treatment plan for individuals struggling with addiction.

 How Drugs Affect Users’ Bodies

-Every set of chemicals have their own unique effects on the body.
+Every set of chemicals has its own unique effects on the body.
 While some addictive drugs are toxic on their own, others substances hinder a user’s judgment.
 Abusing these substances increases their likelihood of engaging in destructive behaviors or neglecting their personal health.